Azure/acr/docs/Tasks/container-registry-ref-acr-tasks-yaml.md

 steps:
     - [cmd]: [containerImage]:[tag (optional)] [cmdParameters to the image]
 ```
-Using cmd, `az acr run -f ...` executes the referenced image as a function.
+Using cmd, `az acr run -f ...` executes the referenced image as a command.

 - Hello World docker hub image